- Mobilise financial resources

 We’re concentrating our efforts in Zimbabwe on helping people harness the transformational power of clean, affordable energy and to reduce avoidable deaths caused by smoke from indoor stoves and fires.
 Alongside this, we’re supporting smallholder farmers, many of whom are women, so they can adapt to climate change and achieve a good standard of living through alternative, but enhanced productive uses of energy.

-Our work focuses on grassroots entrepreneurship and empowerment for women and their communities in the region of New Delhi and Haryana.
+Our work focuses on grassroots entrepreneurship and empowerment for women and their communities in the region.

 Together with our supporters, volunteers, campaigners and local and national partners, Here in the UK we achieved a huge amount of goals.